sf105/sttp-book/_chapters/specification-based-testing.md

 4. Generate combinations of the input values.
 These are the test cases.

 {% include example-begin.html %}
-In this example we are testing program for a webshop.
+In this example we are testing a program for a webshop.
-The system should give 25% discount on the raw amount of the cart when it is Christmas.
+The system should give $$25%$$ discount on the raw amount of the cart when it is Christmas.
 The method has two parameters: the total price of the products in the cart and the date.
 When it is not Christmas it just returns the original price, otherwise it applies the discount.